- 1 Cryptocurrencies are decentralized, self-regulated digital currencies whose price is determined by sheer demand and supply.

 Cryptocurrency Tax Regulations

 Companies or individuals who engage in mining and staking in cryptocurrency will be obliged to pay the ordinary income tax.
-Moreover, companies mining cryptocurrencies will also incur capital gains tax if they trade the cryptocurrencies obtained from their mining activities.
+Moreover, companies mining cryptocurrencies will incur capital gains tax if they trade the cryptocurrencies obtained from their mining activities.

 Cryptocurrency Trading Regulations